 The Pyramid Lake Paiute Tribe has requested participants refrain from leaving cremated human remains in the Temple.
 Visitors are welcome to honor loved ones with tributes and memorials, or bring ashes temporarily into the Temple space, so long as they are removed before dawn on Sunday in preparation for the burn.
 As inhabitants and caretakers of this land for thousands of years, the Paiute believe that leaving human remains on the playa adversely affects the living spirits within the Lake and Black Rock Desert.
 Out of respect for Paiute traditions and beliefs, please consider our native community’s wishes and use alternative ways to pay tribute.

 Sunday pre-burn closing hours

 The Temple will stop receiving visitors at sunrise on the Sunday before Labor Day to safely secure the perimeter.
 Temple Guardian Offering Carriers will be on hand to place offerings on behalf of those who may need assistance after the Temple has closed.
 Please ask any Guardian standing at the perimeter to direct you.
 You are still welcome to view the Temple from beyond the perimeter during this time.

-The Temple burn is scheduled annually for approximately 8pm PT that evening on the Sunday before Labor Day.
+The Temple burn is scheduled at approximately 8pm PT that evening.

-Unlike much of the art on the playa, the Temple is uniquely not meant for climbing.
+CLIMBING: Unlike much of the art on the playa, the Temple is uniquely NOT meant for climbing.
 It is structurally built to support offerings during the week, but equally constructed for its deliberate safe collapse.
-Do not climb.
+Do not climb!

-Please refrain from smoking, smudging, or placing candles or incense inside the Temple.
-This will help ensure the Temple, its participants and their offerings remain safe until Sunday’s burn.
+NO FIRE: We don’t want the Temple burning before its time.
+Please refrain from smoking, smudging, or placing candles or incense inside the Temple or within the perimeter.
+This will help ensure the Temple, its participants, and their offerings remain safe through Sunday’s burn.

 Thank you for your respect and mindfulness.
 Learn more about the Temple Guardians and how to volunteer here.